PettLe/library/README.md

 I had a lot more to say but I can't remember anymore.
 This project took about 4-5 days (to be honest, first two I didn't accomplish much due to stress and other obligations) and it seems I should start writing README before the whole thing is ready.

+...EDIT: Getting this work when localStorage is still empty was a struggle..